C$^3$-Cluster Clustering Cosmology I. New constraints on the cosmic growth rate at z~0.3 from redshift-space clustering anisotropies: Results

-We note that according to \citet{garcia-farieta2020} the systematic uncertainty due to the assumed \citetalias{taruya2010} model assumptions is of the order of $5\%$ at the scales and redshifts considered, which is reasonably low for the current work.
-Improved RSD models will be required, however, for cluster clustering analyses of next-generation cluster samples to keep systematics below the expected statistical uncertainties.
-To test the robustness of our results, we repeated the analysis fitting the wedges in narrower scale ranges, considering jackknife errors instead of boostrap, and modelling small-scale random motions with a Lorentzian damping term instead of a Gaussian one.
-Overall we found consistent results, considering the current uncertainties.
+To test the robustness of our results, we repeated the analysis fitting the wedges in narrower scale ranges, considering either jackknife or analytic clustering uncertainties instead of boostrap, and modeling small-scale random motions with a Gaussian damping term instead of a Lorentzian one \citep{marulli2012b, sridhar2017, garcia-farieta2020}.
+Overall we found consistent results, within the $68\%$ confidence region.

+As discussed in \S \ref{subsec:rsd}, we considered tight Gaussian priors on the AP distortion parameters with standard deviation of $0.01$.
+To investigate the impact of this assumption, we run our analysis also for standard deviation values of $0$, $0.05$ and $0.1$, obtaining $f\sigma_{8}=0.44\pm0.05$, $f\sigma_{8}=0.4\pm0.1$ and $f\sigma_{8}=0.3\pm0.2$, respectively.
+As expected, the impact of this prior is significant.
+Since the current analysis focuses on scales below the BAO peak, we cannot break the degeneracy between RSD and geometric distortions.
+Constraints from a joint RSD+BAO analysis of both the two-point and three-point correlation functions of this cluster sample is presented in \citet{veropalumbo2021}.